umd-mith/ferguson-syllabus/README.md

     pip install twarc
     twarc --hydrate tweet-ids.txt > tweets.json

 You can also find some scripts we used for analyzing the data here.
+You will need the original JSON data to run them.